Employers

 When an employee is on ACC

-If an employee has an accident or injury covered by the Accident Compensation Corporation (ACC) scheme, your responsibilities depend on whether it was a workplace accident or not.
+If an employee has an accident or injury covered by the Accident Compensation Corporation (ACC) scheme, you have payment responsibilities in the first week after their injury.
+ACC will pay the employee from the second week onwards.

-When an employee leaves their job after being on ACC compensation, this can affect their final holiday pay, which is based on their gross income.
+When an employee leaves their job after being on ACC compensation, this can affect their final holiday pay.

 Annual holiday pay